cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 * **Check-out:** What will I do until the next Weekly?
 One minute timebox per circle member. _(5 minutes)_

 ## Week 9 - Your Knowledge Assets
 In this week you will start working on the second iteration of your key results.
-In addition you will reflect on your top 10 knowledge assets and the knowledge domains you might contribute expertise and experiences to your network.
+In addition you will reflect on your top 10 knowledge assets and the knowledge domains that you can contribute to your network.

-**Agenda for Week 9:**

 * **Check-in:** What happened since the last check-in?
 What changed in the key results?
 What is slowing me down?
 Two minute timebox per circle member. _(10 minutes)_
 * **Exercise:** [Your Top 10 Assets](https://github.com/simondueckert/lernos/blob/master/lernOS%20Guide/en/lernOS-Guide-en.md#your-top-10-assets) _(30 minutes)_